 Here’s something not many people know about me; cars are my passion and for the last 27 years, when time has allowed, the care and restoration of my now classic ‘Deux Chevaux’ Citroen 2CV is the priority.
 Never taken out in the wet – a challenge in Scotland!! – but great fun on a sunny day and now very rare on the roads, which makes people smile and wave!!

-Board Member at FCSS and Head of Inclusion at Children in Scotland
+Board Member at FCSS and Fund Manager at Inspiring Scotland

 Hi, my name is Sally.

 In my day job I am the Fund Manager for the Learning Disabilities Fund at Inspiring Scotland.